Troubleshooting Guide

 Cause:

-Your GPU is not detected by PLAYDECK and therefore not shown as GPU Renderer.
+Your GPU is not detected by PLAYDECK and therefore not shown in PLAYDECK.
 This is mostly likely because PLAYDECK has no access to your GPU Device List.
 PLAYDECK uses OLE to access the WMI cimv2 namespace to read the current GPU List of the System.

 Solution 1 (Device Manager):